Risingfeanyx/linux_iso_downloader/README.md

 Downloads using wget (for now)
 Shows progress bar inside menu
 Opens version specific manpages for each distro/installation guide.
+Shows free disk space; where the ISOS are saving/which ones are already saved, and your current OS.

 Makes for light reading while ISO is DL'ing

 ```